Skip to content

 1 min read

-Longtime readers know I’m a big fan of Scout Gillett, whom I first discovered via her beguiling cover of Broadcast’s “Come On, Let’s Go.”
+Longtime readers know I’m a big fan of Scout Gillett, who I first discovered via her beguiling cover of Broadcast’s “Come On, Let’s Go.”
 I had her first full-length, 2022’s No Roof No Floor, on very heavy rotation for a couple of months after its release.
 Gillett has one of my favorite voices in the biz, transitioning from soft and plaintive to powerfully desperate with natural ease.
 I listen to a lot of music, and it seems more and more rare that I can easily identify a particular vocalist so quickly.

 “Too Fast To Last” is the first track on the upcoming Tough Touch.
 It starts like a classic track from The Cars, with chunking guitars rapidly buttressed by oversaturated keyboards.
 The distinctive vocals reveal themselves fully on the chorus.
 The track has a bit more polished sound than her previous recordings.
 The video sees Gillett wandering the streets of what I assume is her home city of LA and brings to mind similar scenes she shot for previous videos when she was living in Brooklyn, NY.